chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Show Finale – Analysis.md

 - This finale song reprises elements of all the previous songs and resolves their setups

-- Obviously it is a direct reprise from [[The Greatest Show Prologue – Analysis|The Greatest Show (Prologue)]], as covered above
+- Obviously it is a direct reprise from [The Greatest Show (Prologue)](The Greatest Show Prologue – Analysis), as covered above

-- The chord progression for the chorus is similar to [[A Million Dreams – Analysis|A Million Dreams]]' chorus: but where one talks of _starting_ a *million* dreams to be satisfied, in the other, Barnum finally _achieves_ the _one_ greatest dream he needs and becomes **completely satisfied**.
+- The chord progression for the chorus is similar to [[A Million Dreams – Analysis|A Million Dreams]]' chorus: but where one talks of _starting_ a _million_ dreams to be satisfied, in the other, Barnum finally _achieves_ the _one_ greatest dream he needs and becomes **completely satisfied**.

-- [[Come Alive – Analysis|Come Alive]] was when Barnum first started his museum-circus (a museum has a lot of dead stuff), and it was imperfect because he himself is still harbouring ego: hence he's *dead-alive*, somewhere in the middle.
-Come full circle, Barnum’s three-ring circus tent is inherited by his successor while he’s able to focus on his family: that is Barnum coming *fully alive* himself, free from ego.
+- [[Come Alive – Analysis|Come Alive]] was when Barnum first started his museum-circus (a museum has a lot of dead stuff), and it was imperfect because he himself is still harbouring ego: hence he's _dead-alive_, somewhere in the middle.
+Come full circle, Barnum’s three-ring circus tent is inherited by his successor while he’s able to focus on his family: that is Barnum coming _fully alive_ himself, free from ego.

 - Barnum invites Philip to come to [[The Other Side – Analysis|The Other Side]] to imitate him and be adopted into a new family.
 In this finale song, Philip not only exceeds imitation by _succeeding_ Barnum, but even to the extent of _heading_ this new family as well, becoming better than Barnum, in charge of adopting and leading others.